0xPARC/0xparc-intro-book/retreat-notes.typ

   $ w(x) := v + x dot w_L + x^(-1) dot w_R $
   is good for at least four values of $x$.

-  Then all of the following statements hold:
+  Then all of the following statements must hold for this property to occur:
   - $w_L = a_2 g_1 + b_1 h_2 + a_2 b_1 u$,
   - $w_R = a_1 g_2 + b_2 h_1 + a_1 b_2 u$,
   - $c = a_1 b_1 + a_2 b_2$, i.e., $v$ is good.